Common questions about the methodology, data, and what the score means.

 41% is not a false positive rate in the meaningful sense.
 It's the share of flag events where the stock didn't underperform the S&P 500 within 12 months.
 Those are different things.

-A genuine false positive would be: a company whose language genuinely escalated relative to its own history and its peers, but where the company was financially fine.
+A genuine false positive would be: a company whose language genuinely escalated relative to its own history and the corpus, but where the company was financially fine.
 That category is real — mergers, regulatory changes, and one-time restructurings can all produce distress-adjacent language without actual distress.
 We mention RTX 2020 as an example on the About page.

 But "didn't underperform at 12 months" has three possible explanations:

 We can't separate these three categories without individual case review.
-What we can say: measured at 3 years instead of 1, 63% of flags underperform and the median alpha gap is −22.4% — well above the ~50% baseline you'd expect from chance.
+What we can say: most of the raw vs-SPY underperformance is the small-cap size effect, so we don't lean on it — the distress evidence is the lift (moderate-flagged companies reach a distress outcome about 1.2× the corpus base rate) and that 63% of flags have negative alpha vs. the ~50% expected by chance.
 The signal is real; it is not a precise 12-month trading clock.

-A flag means the language in a company's 10-K has shifted significantly relative to its own prior filings and relative to peer companies in the same year.
+A flag means the language in a company's 10-K or 10-Q has shifted significantly relative to its own prior filings and relative to the rest of the corpus in the same year.
 It's a prompt to look closer — not a directive to act.

 Useful first steps: read the specific anomalous sentences we surface on the company page — they're the actual text from the filing that drove the score.
-Then check whether the same language appears in peer filings (if yes, it may be sector-wide).
+Then check whether the same language was rising across the corpus that year (if so, it may be macro, not company-specific).
 Then look at the score arc — is this a one-year spike or a multi-year escalation?

-A spike paired with a multi-year trend and peer-unique language is the strongest combination.
-A single anomalous year with language that peers also use is weaker.
+A spike paired with a multi-year trend and corpus-unusual language is the strongest combination.
+A single anomalous year with language that rose corpus-wide is weaker.
 The tool gives you the data; the interpretation is yours.

 Sentiment analysis assigns a positive/negative score to a piece of text.
 "We face significant liquidity risks" is negative.
 That's useful but shallow — most companies use cautious legal boilerplate, so everything scores slightly negative all the time.

 Semantic drift is different.
 We're not asking "is this sentence negative?"
-We're asking: "Is this sentence semantically different from what this company said last year, and from what every peer company said this year?"
+We're asking: "Is this sentence semantically different from what this company said last year, and unusual relative to what the whole corpus said this year?"
 A company that shifts from standard risk-factor boilerplate to language structurally similar to sentences found in bankruptcy filings — that's drift.
 The sentiment score might be unchanged.
 The semantic position has moved.

 The other key difference: drift is relative.
-SVB mentioning "unrealized losses" is only meaningful because they mentioned it 4× more than last year and more than any peer bank that quarter.
+SVB mentioning "unrealized losses" is only meaningful because they mentioned it sharply more than last year and the phrase was relatively rare across the corpus that year.
 Sentiment analysis looks at each sentence in isolation.

 It's a fair challenge.
 We selected crisis companies after the fact — SVB, BBBY, Rite Aid, Party City — because they had documented collapse events with known dates.
 That selection process can't introduce bias into the scoring algorithm itself (which is deterministic and has no knowledge of the outcome), but it absolutely could bias how we report results.
 We've tried to address this three ways.

-The full results table — including the misses (Silvergate, Countrywide, PG&E) — is at /about.
-We also include 30 healthy control companies in the ceiling computation and report the false positive rate: 6 of 30 exceeded the ceiling at some point.
+The full results table — including the misses (Party City, Revlon, Silvergate) — is at /about.
+We also include 30 healthy control companies in the ceiling computation and report the false positive rate: 8 of 30 exceeded the ceiling at some point.
 Third, we're expanding the corpus continuously rather than hand-selecting the most favorable set.

 The deeper version of the question is: "If I had been watching a random set of 500 companies in 2022, would FilingDrift's elevated scores have been actionable, or would they have been drowned out by false positives?"
 That's the right test — and it's what we're building toward as the corpus grows.